wp-plugins/include/readme.txt

 *Example*

-`[include id="XXX" show_title="true" title_wrapper="h2" hr="n" recursion="weak" ]`
+`[include id="XXX" show_title="true" title_wrapper_elem="h2" title_wrapper_class="include-title" hr="n" recursion="weak" ]`
+`[include slug="hello-world"]`

 A shortcode that includes other posts / pages with no nesting of the shortcode, to allow for multiple pages to call each other so that they display their chunks in different orders.

 = Future Plans =

-* Figure out how to include the page-template (if it exists) - with the post, but without header or footer
 * TinyMCE Integration - Waiting on WP 3.9 (TinyMCE v4)
  * Buttons to create/edit shortcode
  * Have the editor display included content, and update included pages on save
-* Include all child pages in order
-* Include all child pages in order as tabs
+* Add button/modal like "Add Media" to generate shortcodes for the user and place them in the editor
+* Add attribute to wrap content in a div and an attribute for that divs class
-* Include all child pages in order as slides
+* Add a new shortcode to Include all child pages of current page in order named [include_children]
+* Add an options panel that allows the user to change the default attributes: show_title, title_wrapper_elem, title_wrapper_class, hr, recursion, and the wrap attributes once that's been completed

 == Changelog ==

+= 2.0b =
+* Addition of wrap attribute
+* Addition of wrap_class attribute
+* Addition of include_children shortcode

+= 1.7.1 =
+* Bugfix for site php error

+= 1.7 =
+* Added Full PHPdoc Documentation and Line-By-Line comments for what's happening

+= 1.6 =
+* Added anchor tag

 = 1.4 =
 * Added Documentation